stargate-bukkit/Stargate-Bukkit/README.md

-  destroyCost - The cost to destroy a stargate (Can be negative for a "refund" useCost - The cost to use a stargate toOwner - Whether the money from gate-use goes to the owner or nobody chargeFreeDestination - Enable to allow free travel from any gate to a free gate freeGatesGreen - Enable to make gates that won't cost the player money show up as green
+  destroyCost - The cost to destroy a stargate (Can be negative for a "refund" useCost - The cost to use a stargate toOwner - Whether the money from gate-use goes to the owner or nobody chargeFreeDestination - Enable to make players pay for teleportation even if the destination is free freeGatesGreen - Enable to make gates that won't cost the player money show up as green
 debugging:
   debug - Whether to show massive debug output